 Getting started

-This is a quick guide to installing a standalone instance of BeyondCron on a single server.
+This is a guide to installing a standalone instance of BeyondCron on a single server.

 Upgrading BeyondCron